 By Jessica Lipman

-What a better way to spend your Thursday night than learning about different cultures and important issues, playing games, and eating a diverse variety of cultural treats?
+What is a better way to spend your Thursday night than learning about different cultures and important issues, playing games, and eating a diverse variety of cultural treats?
 On November 9th, Glenelg High School’s Black Student Union and the International Cultural Club spent the night inviting the entire school to enjoy a fun filled night of celebrating the clubs.

 In the beginning of the night, officers from the BSU and ICC took the stage to describe their clubs and the purpose they serve in Glenelg High School.
 Senior at Glenelg and President of the Black Student Union, Tyler Hebron described BSU to everyone as a club that “aims to provide a sense of community to and support for black students.”
 The speakers continued to describe when the clubs have meetings for listeners to join them after school.
 The Black Student Union concluded by explaining their field trip they attended to the Museum of African History and Culture and their end of the year pool party.